 Hampered by bad hip, Nadal out in 2nd Rd of Australian Open

 MELBOURNE, Australia (AP) — Rafael Nadal says his hip was injured during a second-round loss at the Australian Open to Mackenzie McDonald.
 The 6-4, 6-4, 7-5 defeat abruptly ended Nadal’s title defense and bid for a record-extending 23rd Grand Slam trophy.
-Nadal pulled up awkwardly at the end of a point late in the second set against the 65th-ranked McDonald on Wednesday.
-The No. 1-seeded Nadal was visited by a trainer on the sideline, then left the court for a medical timeout.
-Up in the stands, his wife wiped away tears.
-Nadal returned to play, but was physically compromised and not his usual chase-every-ball self.
+Nadal pulled up awkwardly at the end of a point late in the second set against the 65th-ranked McDonald.
+The No. 1-seeded Nadal was visited by a trainer on the sideline and then left the court for a medical timeout.
+His wife wiped away tears up in the stands.
+Nadal returned to play but was physically compromised and not his usual chase-every-ball self.

 Pegula, whose family owns Bills, honors Hamlin in Australia